Back to Blog

 Mark Penrod | Project Manager

-Mark Penrod, Project Manager at GUARDIAN RFID served for over 12 years at the Fort Bend County Sheriff’s Office and finished his journey as the Operations Lieutenant.
-During the seven years prior to his last day, Mark led the Detention Bureau Investigations Unit, which was otherwise known as the Internal Affairs for his jail.
-Mark noticed that one of the most common issues was the communication breakdown between officers and supervisors.
-In this age of enhanced data analytics and video surveillance, it’s easy to understand why staff feel as though “big brother” is watching them and waiting to pounce the moment they make even the slightest mistake.
+Mark Penrod, Project Manager at GUARDIAN RFID, has over 12 years of experience with the Fort Bend County Sheriff’s Office, finishing his journey as the Operations Lieutenant.
+During the seven years prior to his last day, Mark led the Detention Bureau Investigations Unit, otherwise known as the Internal Affairs for his jail.

 The three most common errors a supervisor will make during a difficult conversation are what Mark likes to call: Rapid Fire, Stay Puff, and the Gotcha Sandwich.